 Bean leafroll virus (BLRV) goes by many other names: chickpea stunt virus, pea leafroll virus, legume yellows virus, and pea yellow top virus are just a few.
-This disease is caused by a luteovirus.
-Luteoviruses are spread by aphids.
-Infected plants to turn yellow.
-And bean leafroll virus attacks more than just peas and beans.
+Bean leafroll is a luteovirus infection spread by aphids.
+And this luteovirus attacks more than just peas and beans.

-Once found only in peas and beans, this disease has spread to include alfalfa, chickpeas, lentils, soybeans, and many other legumes.
+Once found only in peas and beans, bean leafroll has spread to include alfalfa, chickpeas, lentils, soybeans, and many other legumes.
 It can also occur in clover and vetch.

 Bean leafroll virus symptoms

-Plants infected with bean leafroll virus turn yellow, and the leaves curl.
-If you look closely, you will see that the chlorosis is occurring between the leaf veins.
+Plants infected with bean leafroll turn yellow, and the leaves curl.
+This chlorosis occurs between the leaf veins.
 Stunting is common.
-These symptoms look very similar to beet western yellows virus (BWYV) and nutrient stress.
+These symptoms are similar to beet western yellows virus (BWYV) and nutrient stress.
 Symptoms can vary between species.
 In addition to these symptoms, these species-specific symptoms may occur:

-There can be a 50% to 90% reduction in pod production due to bean leafroll virus.
-In some cases, symptoms may appear and then fade away.
-This can be a problem since the plant is still infected and any aphids that feed on it can then spread the disease to neighboring legumes.
+There can be a 50% to 90% reduction in pod production due to bean leafroll.
+In some cases, symptoms may appear and then fade away, creating a problem since the plant is still infected, and any aphids that feed on it can then spread the disease to neighboring legumes.

 Bean leafroll virus management

-There is no treatment for bean leafroll virus.
-Infected plants should be removed and thrown in the garbage.
-Resistant varieties are being developed, so keep a lookout for plants labeled with BLRV.
-Finally, rotating your legumes with cereal crops, such as barley, corn, millet, or oats can help break the disease cycle.
+There is no treatment for the bean leafroll virus.
+Remove infected plants and throw them in the garbage.
+Watch for resistant varieties being made available.
+They will have BLRV somewhere on the label.
+Finally, you can break this disease cycle by rotating your legumes with cereal crops, such as barley, corn, millet, or oats.

 You can grow a surprising amount of food in your own yard.
 Ask me how!